MicrosoftDocs/win32/desktop-src/Controls/use-rich-edit-control-notification-codes.md

 ---
 title: How to Use Rich Edit Control Notification Codes
-description: A rich edit control's parent window can process notification codes to monitor events that affect the control.
-Rich edit controls support all of the notification codes that are used with edit controls, as well as several additional ones. ms.assetid: 'E045EADE-CB37-492A-85EC-6CF236677F08'
+description: A rich edit controls parent window can process notification codes to monitor events that affect the control.
+Rich edit controls support all of the notification codes that are used with edit controls, as well as several additional ones. ms.assetid: E045EADE-CB37-492A-85EC-6CF236677F08 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Use Rich Edit Control Notification Codes